CHAPTERS 27-29

 “And James has never been good at asking for help,” Addie said.

 Richard’s gaze fell again to Sesame’s neural network.
 He felt sick.
 “I wonder if we can tap into Sesame’s memories.”
 Careful to touch it only through the antistatic cloth, he nudged it over onto its side, betraying a rectangular slot.
-“It looks like James used the Larkspur standard for input ports.”
+“It looks like James used the universal standard for input ports.”
 He turned around.
-“Eve, can you see if we still have appropriate adapter cables—something that would fit the android, probably.”
+“Can someone find an adapter cable for this?”

 “On it.”
 Eve left the doorway.

-“Let’s see if we can’t put something together.”
+“Let’s see if we can’t make some sense of this.”
 Richard handed the bundle back to Greg and went to his office to retrieve his laptop.
 They all headed downstairs to set up in the lab.

 “Ok, what have you seen, Sesame?”
 Richard muttered, plugging one end of the cable into Sesame’s neural network and connecting the other with his laptop.